tomrowbo/zilt/README.md

 ## About Zilt

-Zilt is a platform that bridges the gap between mobile money and cryptocurrency.
+Zilt is building the infrastructure to onboard the unbanked Via moblie money.
+Our platform bridges the gap between mobile money and cryptocurrency.
 Built on the Stellar network, we provide instant access to USDC (USD Coin) through popular mobile payment systems.

 ## Our Mission